Tips to Protect Yourself From a Fraudulent Roofing Contractor

 Commitment to Ethical Practices at CRA

 All of the contractor members that are part of the Colorado Roofing Association must have a business license showing that the company has been in operation for a minimum of two years, issued by a Colorado municipality or jurisdiction that requires a test for licensing, or a roofing contracting license issued by two Colorado municipalities that do not require a test for licensing.
-They also must have documentation of current Colorado Workers Compensation Coverage and a certificate of insurance showing general liability protection of at least $500,000.00.
+They must have documentation of current Colorado Workers Compensation Coverage and a certificate of insurance showing general liability protection of at least $500,000.00.
+Members also must sign a Code of Ethics upon joining and renewal each year.
 Search for a CRA contractor member to ensure you are using services guaranteed to be legitimate.

 2. Ask For Referrals